Desk open Mon–Fri · 8a–7p EST · Response Brief intake · Scope routing · Tel (407) 537-2522

 How do you handle compliance escalations during a program?

-Compliance-sensitive issues (data residency, source provenance, reviewer credentialing, regulated content) escalate to the Orlando PM during intake or production review.
+Compliance-sensitive issues (data residency, source provenance, reviewer credentialing, regulated content) escalate to the DD program manager during intake or production review.
 We don't reassign without your sign-off.
 If we identify a compliance risk in your source material before delivery, we flag it in writing and pause production until you confirm direction.

 Contact · Program brief